helioscope/tomatl/README.md

     * This started with the `brunch/with-react` Brunch "skeleton," then added SASS support.

+## To Do:

+* Update dependencies.
+They are egregiously out of date now.

 ## Extra rambling

 I made this after becoming a parent and have used it more or less daily for a few years.
 Meant to put it on GitHub originally, but ended up just leaving it running locally.
 Code & dependencies are a bit dusty (it's been a few years).